 - Is the home located in a flood, hurricane, or earthquake zone?

-By asking these questions (and later verifying the accuracy of the answers), you’ll better understand the home, its history, and its condition.
+By asking these questions (and later verifying the accuracy of the answers), you’ll better understand the home, its history, and its condition so you know exactly what you're getting into.

-Knowing as much as possible about the house itself is important, but it’s not the only thing that matters.
+Knowing as much as possible about the house itself is important, but as many real estate agents will say "Location is everything."
+You don't want to buy a house that you'll want to sell in just a couple years—otherwise you risk selling at a loss.
 If you’re looking at a new neighborhood or city, confirm whether the area fits your needs and lifestyle with these questions:

 - What’s the shopping and dining situation (grocery stores, restaurants, shopping malls, etc.)?